imbacraft/dusk.nvim/README.md

 # Dusk Neovim

-Dusk is a lightweight neovim config written in lua with a special bent for java developers.
+Dusk is a lightweight, aesthetically minimal neovim config written in lua with a special bent for java developers.

 ## Showcase